kwmbe/video-analyser/README.md

 Since the AI is running locally, setting this up takes a while.
 The first time running this on Windows without WSL, just building the docker image took over an hour.

 After the images are built, a script in the AI container will start ollama and fetch the image recognition module.
-This may take a while and will rapidly enter a bunch of identical strings in the console (only when using docker compose).
-Even if it looks like it's not doing anything, don't worry, it should be working.
+This may take a while.
+Even if it looks like it's not doing anything, or it looks like something's going wrong, don't worry, it's either working or it will retry until it works.

-When this has finished, you should see "watches established" being printed to the console.
+When this has finished, you should see "Watches established" being printed to the console.
 This means the AI container is ready to analyse any video uploaded to the backend.
-Now you can go to http://localhost:3000 and upload a video!
+Now you can go to http://localhost (port 80 for k3s, port 3000 for docker compose) and upload a video!

 When a video has been uploaded, the AI container should print `analyzing PATH/TO/VIDEO` to the console.
 Again, this may take a while.